Urinary Continence Men and Women

 - Read about simple lifestyle changes to help bladder control.

-Our services are provided at Legacy Good Samaritan Medical Center, Meridian Park Medical Center and Salmon Creek Medical Center.
+Our services are provided at Legacy Good Samaritan Medical Center, Meridian Park Medical Center, Mount Hood Medical Center and Salmon Creek Medical Center.

 Our licensed physical therapists are highly experienced and have had advanced training in this specialty including certification in Pelvic Floor physical therapy.